 Sponsor, exhibit, and advertise at the 2020 Annual Meeting.

-Sponsorship and exhibitor opportunities will soon be made available for the 2020 Online Annual Meeting.
-Current and prospective sponsors can contact Rey Regenstreif-Harms at email@example.com with questions.
+Sponsorship and exhibitor opportunities are still available for the 2020 Online Annual Meeting.
+Current and prospective sponsors can contact Rey Regenstreif-Harms at firstname.lastname@example.org with questions.

 Waiver and Photo Release

 By submitting a registration for the AASLH Annual Meeting, you agree to the following:

 - AASLH is committed to provided a safe, productive, and welcoming environment for all meeting participants and AASLH staff.
 All participants, including, but not limited to, attendees, speakers, volunteers, exhibitors, AASLH staff, service providers, and others are expected to abide by the Meeting Safety & Responsibility Policy.
 You can read the full policy below.

 - You authorize AASLH to use, reproduce, and/or publish photographs and/or video that may pertain to you — including you image, likeness, and/or voice without compensation.
 AASLH may use this material in various publications, recruitment materials, or for other related endeavors in print and online, including the AASLH website and email correspondence.